Kill II This: Trinity (2000–2002)

 Mass.
-[Down.]-Sin.(Drone) and breakup (2002–2004)
+[Down.]-Sin.(Drone) and break-up (2002–2004)

 The fourth album, 2003's Mass.[Down.]-Sin.(Drone), was recorded with vocalist Phil Bretnall and drummer Steve Rooney.
 Pete Stone returned on bass.
 European tours with Anthrax, Fear Factory, Type O Negative, Slipknot and Machine Head followed as well as a headline European tour with Area 54 as support.

 In the Spring of 2004 Mark Mynett revealed that the fifth Kill II This album would be the band's last.
 However, plans for the swansong outing took on a new direction when the record, entitled, A New Spiritual Mountain, was released under the brand new band name City of God.
 This new outfit comprised Jeff Singer, fresh from his stints with Paradise Lost and Blaze, Simon Gordon (ex-Xentrix/Hellfighter), and Tim Preston (ex-Dearly Beheaded).

 The band did not tour in support of this album and it seemed Kill II This had indeed come to an end.

-Post-breakup (2004–2014)
+Post-break-up (2004–2014)

 Mark Mynett is now a Senior Lecturer in Music Technology & Production at the University of Huddersfield and currently resides in Manchester, England.
 Mynett had the cover feature published in November 2009's issue of Sound on Sound magazine where he discusses 'Extreme Metal Production'.
 Mynett still actively produces albums from the University of Huddersfield's suite of recording studios which includes five recording studios, five mixing suites, a live music production staging room and a radio studio.

-Reformation (2014–present)
+Reformation (2014–2022)

 In late 2014, Kill II This reformed with the original line-up of Mark Mynett, Pete Stone (bass), Jeff Singer (drums), but with a new singer, Simon Gordon (City of God) on vocals.
 They played a live gig in the Belgian music Festival 'La Fiesta Du Rock' on 16 October 2014.
 The first two new tracks to be announced are "Coma Karma" and "Sleeper Cell".

 Mynett said in an interview with French metal site Metal Sickness that the new material will be akin to the Deviate album and sound, with a modern feel.

 Kill II This played Bloodstock in 2016 and announced a 2016 October/November UK tour.